daniele3b/SafeWater/Assignment3/README.md

 At this point, there is also the communication between TTN and AWS IoT Core using MQTT.

-Int the **fourth point** the system uses the Rules Engine provided by the IoT Core in order to save data about sensors in particular data that come from topics 1 and 2 (device/<ID_DEVICE>/temperature and device/<ID_DEVICE>/alarm) into DynamoDB, a NoSql database.
+In the **fourth point** the system uses the Rules Engine provided by the IoT Core in order to save data about sensors in particular data that come from topics 1 and 2 (device/<ID_DEVICE>/temperature and device/<ID_DEVICE>/alarm) into DynamoDB, a NoSql database.
 The system uses 2 tables:

 - Temperature Table: contains data about temperature sensor;
 - Alarm Table: contains data about water level sensor;